Steve Fraser

 Steven Howard "Steve" Fraser (born March 23, 1958) is an American Greco-Roman wrestler and coach.
 He was the 1984 Olympic Games gold medalist in Greco-Roman wrestling, in the 90 kg weight class.
 Fraser's gold medal was the first ever for the United States in Greco-Roman wrestling.

 A native of Hazel Park, Michigan, Fraser was a Michigan High School Athletic Association (MHSAA) state wrestling champion.
 In college he was a two-time All-American wrestler, wrestling at the University of Michigan.
 Fraser's gold medal was the first ever Olympic gold in Greco-Roman wrestling for the United States.
 The next night following Fraser's gold medal performance, Jeff Blatnick won a second gold medal for the U.S. Greco-Roman Olympic team.
 Fraser served as coach of the U.S. Greco Roman team from 1997 to 2014.
 Rulon Gardner who was a gold medalist at the 2000 Olympic Games, credits Fraser's instruction as a large part of his wrestling success.
-The year Fraser competed at the Olympics in 1984, the United States won 9 gold medals in wrestling, the largest American total in a single Olympics since 1896.
+The year Fraser competed at the Olympics in 1984, the United States won 9 gold medals in wrestling, the most at a single Olympics in American wrestling history.

 Fraser was inducted into the National Wrestling Hall of Fame as a Distinguished Member in 1994 and the Michigan Sports Hall of Fame in 2008.